Plastic Surgeon Education Requirements and Career Information

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the continued expansion of the healthcare industry and a growing population were expected to cause an 18% increase in the employment of physicians and surgeons, including plastic surgeons, from 2012-2022 (www.bls.gov).
-In May 2013, the BLS reported that the mean annual salary for physicians and surgeons overall was $191,880.
+According to the U.S. Bureau of Labor Statistics (BLS), the continued expansion of the healthcare industry and a growing population were expected to cause an 14% increase in the employment of physicians and surgeons, including plastic surgeons, from 2014-2024.
+In May 2015, the BLS reported that the mean annual salary for all surgeons was $233,150.